Meghana921/Voice-Classification-Model/README.md

-#Speech-recognition
+Voice classification using ML
-Voice classification using ML The primary objective of SER is to improve man-machine interface.
+The primary objective of SER is to improve man-machine interface.
 It can also be used to monitor the psycho physiological state of a person in lie detectors.
 In recent time, speech emotion recognition also find its applications in medicine and forensics.

 To implement a real-time classification algorithm for inferring emotions from the non-verbal features of speech.
 It is expected to successfully extract a set of features and use them to train and detect emotions from speech.
 As an optional extension, the emotion detector will be applied to perform speech quality assessment.